Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons

 In this work, we demonstrate the breakdown of Kohn's theorem in a strongly hybridized cavity-electron system, comprising of quantum wells strongly coupled to a metal–insulator–metal (MIM) cavity.
 In contrast to conventional MIM polariton systems, where the cavity couples only to the intersubband transition (ISBT), we apply a magnetic field, activating also the magnetoplasmon (MP) resonance of the two-dimensional electron gas, in a tripartite MIM-ISBT-MP interplay.

-Using THz time-domain spectroscopy, we observe a pronounced renormalization of the magnetoplasmon resonance frequency through electron–electron Coulomb interactions that is activated by the spatial dependence of the polaritonic field arising from the hybridization of the TM cavity mode with the ISBT.
+Using THz time-domain spectroscopy, we observe a pronounced renormalization of the magnetoplasmon resonance frequency through electron–electron Coulomb interactions.
+This is activated due to the spatial inhomogeneity of the TM cavity mode, which is strongly hybridized with the ISB transition.
 Unlike Ref.~\cite{Rajabali2021}, where non-locality resulted from a deeply sub-wavelength cavity miniaturization design ($\lambda/1000$), here the violation of Kohn’s theorem occurs with moderate field confinement ($\lambda/60$), provided that the resonant mode is sufficiently inhomogeneous.
 Furthermore, we demonstrate that by tuning the magnetoplasmon with the magnetic field, it is possible to strongly couple it with a different TE mode, which is mostly homogeneous and in-plane polarized.
 As a consequence, the TE mode is not hybridized with the ISBT, and thus exhibits purely cavity-like behavior.
 Moreover, the non-locality disappears and Kohn's theorem is re-established due to a high level of spatial homogeneity.

 This device thus allows sampling of the MP degree of non-locality by sweeping the magnetic field and by resonantly selecting cavity/polaritonic modes with varying homogeneity, largely increasing the flexibility of previous standard sub-wavelength cavity miniaturization designs~\cite{keller_few_electrons_2017,Rajabali2021}.
 Interestingly, the resonant control on the non-local response of strongly hybridized cavity-electron systems is purely cavity-induced, effectively realizing a semi-classical counterpart of the modification of materials induced by the cavity quantum vacuum \cite{ciuti_review,Enkner2025}.